 IV.
 Selection of a Contractor by the Borrower:

-- The Borrower selects a contractor.
+- The Borrower will select a contractor.

 - Buyers please note, banks have certain requirements for contractors, find out what they are.